UpDownLeftDie/SongBouncer/readme.md

 Initially created to handle song _suggestions_ for Beat Saber as away for people to request songs that the streamer can device to skip if they so wanted.
 Has some advanced features like Inactive Queue that "saves" peoples requests if they leave chat moving those who stick around ahead in the list and the person who left doesn't miss their request!

-Benefits of being a separate and standalone app makes it agnostic to what game/program you're using (Beat Saber, Rock Band, Twitch Sings, etc) and you can run it on another computer which protects it from a system crash or other issues.
+Benefits of being a separate and standalone app makes it agnostic to what game/program you're using (Beat Saber, Rock Band, etc) and you can run it on another computer which protects it from a system crash or other issues.

 ## Features